astronomer/docs/software/install-telescope.md

 telescope --docker
 ```

-This command observes your Airflow environment's scheduler container and outputs the results of the observation to a file ending in `data.json`.
+This command observes scheduler containers on Docker and outputs the results of the observation to a file ending in `data.json`.

 ## Telescope report data